-Gateways to Completion is a three-year process that begins with Study and Predict (Year One), continues with Act and Monitor (Year Two), and culminates with Act and Refine (Year Three and beyond) and provides faculty and staff both time and tools to fully plan, implement, and refine based on evidence collected.
+Gateways to Completion is a three-year process that begins with Study and Predict (Year One), continues with Act and Monitor (Year Two), and culminates with Act and Refine (Year Three and beyond), this process provides faculty and staff both time and tools to fully plan, implement, and refine gateway courses based on evidence collected.

-The Gateways to Completion process begins with Analyze and Plan in Year One and involves using the tools provided to engage faculty and staff in an institutional self-study process that will identify the opportunities and conditions necessary for change.
-At the end of this first year, a Comprehensive Institutional Report and Action Plan will be developed by by representatives from the Course-Specific Committees.
+The Gateways to Completion process begins with Study and Predict in Year One and involves using the tools provided to engage faculty and staff in an institutional self-study process that will identify the opportunities and conditions necessary for change.
+At the end of this first year, a Comprehensive Institutional Report and Action Plan will be developed by representatives from the Course-Specific Committees.

 Act and Monitor

-In this phase of the process, faculty and staff begin to take action on the recommendations that came from the Comprehensive Institutional Report and Action Plan developed in Year One.
+In this phase, faculty and staff begin to take action on the recommendations that came from the Comprehensive Institutional Report and Action Plan developed in Year One.
 Understanding that course transformation, as well as changes to policies and procedures require time, this year is crucial to both piloting course transformation and changes, and going through the governance processes, as necessary, to make changes to policies and procedures.
-Throughout this process, data should be collected to monitor progress and early outcomes, and faculty and staff should continue to participate in face-to-face meetings, as well as online webinars and discussions of the Gateways to Completion Community of Practice.
+Data will continue to be collected to monitor progress and early outcomes, faculty and staff will continue to participate in face-to-face meetings, as well as online webinars, and discussions with the Gateways to Completion Community of Practice.

 Act and Refine

-During Year Three, institutions will continue to Implement the recommendations and actions identified in Year One, collect data, and use those data to make refinements.
-Once faculty and staff have an understanding of what is working and why, they should consider opportunities to extend the project to include additional gateway courses.
-Faculty and staff should also continue to participate in the ongoing meetings and support offered through the Gardner Institute, and identify outlets for scholarly work related to their Gateways to Completion process.
+During Year Three, institutions will continue to implement the recommendations and actions identified in Year One, and collect and use data to make refinements.
+Once faculty and staff have an understanding of what is working and why they will consider opportunities to extend the project to include additional gateway courses.
+Faculty and staff will also continue to participate in the ongoing meetings and support offered through the Gardner Institute, and identify outlets for scholarly work related to their Gateways to Completion process.